amalmhd/amalmhd/README.md

 Hey there!
-Amal Muhammed here is an undergrad in Computer Science and Engineering.
+Amal Muhammed here is a Computer Science and Engineering undergrad.

 This avid coder loves to unravel the mysteries of code while simultaneously immersing himself in the rich worlds of literature.